czbiohub-sf/cerebra/paper/paper.md

 ### `count-mutations`
 The `count-mutations` module reports the raw variant counts for every gene across every sample.
-We first create a genome interval tree from the reference GTF, then read in a VCF file and convert it to a [vcfpy](https://pypi.org/project/vcfpy/) object, then processes VCF entries in [parallel](https://en.wikipedia.org/wiki/Multiprocessing).
+We first create a genome interval tree from the reference GTF, then read in a VCF file and convert it to a [vcfpy](https://pypi.org/project/vcfpy/) object, then processes VCF records in [parallel](https://en.wikipedia.org/wiki/Multiprocessing).
 Each variant is matched to its corresponding gene, and gene-wise counts are stored in shared memory.
 We then report the raw number of variants found in each sample.
 The output is a CSV file that contains counts for each sample versus every gene in the genome.